MichaelMontei/.NET-on-the-Web/README.md

 # .NET-on-the-Web
 :heavy_check_mark:
-[x] First thing first!
+First thing first!
 We learned how to link these pages in .Net Web application and show them with the view in our browser.
+:heavy_check_mark:
-[x] The next step I made three classes in my program: Students, Teachers and Clasrooms.
+The next step I made three classes in my program: Students, Teachers and Clasrooms.
 ```js
 namespace NetOnTheWeb.Models;
 public class Student